 Helps in weight loss:

 Being rich in soluble fiber, fenugreek helps in digestion and weight loss.
 It helps fight constipation, too.

 Act as a vitamin & mineral supplement:

 Fenugreek leaves contain Vitamin A, C, and folic acid and are rich in calcium, potassium and iron.
 The seeds are rich in Vitamin K. So, instead of popping a multi-vitamin, why not chomp on a spoonful of fenugreek seeds every morning, or make the leaves a regular part of your diet?

-Ways to include fenugreek in your daily diet:
+6 Ways to incorporate fenugreek in your daily diet:

 *Soak a teaspoon of fenugreek seeds in water overnight and eat it the next morning on an empty stomach.
 But, make sure you eat just a teaspoonful.
 And, do drink a glassful of water after you have chewed the seeds well.